 As amateur horologists, we began researching clocks and clockmaking after purchasing our first longcase clock in 1978.

-Early Clock and Watchmakers of the Blacksmiths’ Company is nearing completion.
+Early Clock and Watchmakers of the Blacksmiths’ Company is now with the printer.
 Click here to visit the Blacksmiths’ page for more details of this important book.